barbking/GitHub-30-Day-Challenge/README.md

 #### Nov 8, 2019
 - Catch up time after being in Orlando for short "vacation", if you call running around for five days through multiple parks in Disney and Universal a vacation. :)  Watched professor's recorded three hour lecture for the Big Data Architecture class I missed while out of town and worked through Spark Streaming Databricks labs.
-- Helped my daughter with algebra homework, I always comment when helping kids with homework on how fun math is and they look at me like I'm strange.

 #### Nov 9, 2019
 - Continue catch up for missed class time.
 Finishing up assignments on Spark Steaming.
 Starting on healthcare predictive analytics using decision tree model and Naive Bayes model to predict depression in patients.